How Much Does a Dog Teeth Cleaning Cost? Complete Guide

 How Frequently Should You Clean Your Dog’s Teeth?

-Small dogs typically need annual cleanings, as their compact mouths often lead to dental issues like gingivitis due to overcrowded teeth.
-Breeds with short snouts — such as Pugs, French Bulldogs, and Boston Terriers — are particularly vulnerable to severe dental problems.
+Small dogs commonly need annual cleanings because their small mouths can lead to dental problems like gingivitis from overcrowded teeth.
+Breeds with short snouts, such as Pugs, French Bulldogs, and Boston Terriers, face higher risks of serious dental issues.

-For larger dogs, cleanings can generally be spaced out every 1.5 to 2 years, although some may still require annual treatments based on individual needs.
-Regular checks during yearly veterinary visits are essential.
+For larger dogs, cleanings can usually be done every 1.5 to 2 years, though some may need annual care based on specific requirements.
+It’s important to include dental checks during yearly vet appointments.

 Be on the lookout for signs that your dog might need professional dental cleaning, including: